Submit support requests and browse self-service resources.

 Securing Web services requires:

-Related Reading: Find out more about Akana's Solutions for API Security.
+Related Reading: Find out more about API Security best practices.

 Three steps into the 7 step approach to SOA and we’re beginning to make some progress towards achieving real value from enterprise SOA.
 We have some services, they are published in a registry and can be discovered by potential users, and we have ensured that they are secure.
 What else could we possibly need?